HavierHeng/CCIoT_Fridge/weight-module/README.md

 # Weight module code
 ## Description

 The weight module is just a weighing scale with MQTT.
 It simply publishes its weight difference if there is a significant difference in the weight from tared value and this difference is stable for 5 seconds.
+The certificates are placeholders for the real Thing key pairs and root CA from AWS.

 ## Design